 The Department of International Politics was the first university in the UK to use crisis simulations to connect classroom learning with the real-world complexities of international politics.
-The Crisis Simulations are held once a year at Gregynog, near Newtown, which was the family home of Lord Davies, the founder of the Department of International Politics.
+The Crisis Simulations are held at least once a year, often at locations away from Aberystwyth, and are among the most popular activities in the Department.